-Wharton County Junior College's continuing education noncredit offerings are designed to be responsive to community and business needs.
-Programs can be customized to meet specific needs of business and industry.
-WCJC can also assist area businesses in securing state-funded grants to support business expansion, job creation, and employee training.
+Wharton County Junior College's continuing education department strives to be responsive to business and industry needs.
+Training courses can be customized to meet specific needs of local employers to enhance the quality of the workforce.
+WCJC can also assist area businesses, both large and small, in securing state-funded grants to support business expansion, job creation, and employee training.